Freedom, Fido roll out $39/mo 20GB plan for limited time

 You can pay $39/mo for 20GB of data at Vidéotron’s Freedom Mobile or Rogers’ Fido for a limited time.

 Both providers added the offer over the weekend, which is a significant discount over the typical cost of a 20GB plan.
-Freedom typically charges $50/mo (including the $5/mo ‘Digital Discount’) for its 20GB plan.
-Meanwhile, Fido $67/mo (including a $5/mo automatic payments discount) for its 20GB plan.
+Freedom normally charges $50/mo (including the $5/mo ‘Digital Discount’) for its 20GB plan.
+Meanwhile, Fido charges $67/mo (including a $5/mo automatic payments discount) for its 20GB plan.

 Freedom’s website simply notes that the plan costs $39/mo for a limited time but doesn’t indicate for how long the deal will be available.
 Moreover, customers who get the plan with a phone can still take advantage of Freedom’s 100GB of extra data offer — learn more about that here.
 Unfortunately, for bring-your-own-phone (BYOP) customers, the $39/mo plan doesn’t get the $5/mo BYOP credit.

-Note: Update: 08/05/2023 at 10:54am ET: Added a line and link to another story about Freedom’s 10GB bonus data offering.